bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 A: False
 {% endqna %}

+# hypervisor of &lt;operating system&gt; : string

+No documentation exists.

 # ia64 of &lt;operating system&gt; : boolean

 Returns `True` if the computer is running on [Itanium](http://en.wikipedia.org/wiki/Itanium).